RzeroD/bitcoind-node-stat/README.md

 ```$config["node-name"] = "My Server";```

-The (nick-)name of the server
+The (nick-)name of the server (If not set will be the reverse DNS entry)

 ```$config["node-country"] = "gb";```

-Country code of the server
+Country code of the server (If not set will be auto-detected)

 ```$config["node-ipv4"] = "12.34.56.78";```

-IPv4 Address of the server
+IPv4 Address of the server (If not set will take IPs from bitcoind)

 ```$config["node-ipv4"] = "2a02:DEAD:BEEF:8008::1";```

-IPv6 Address of the server
+IPv6 Address of the server (If not set will take IPs from bitcoind)

 ```$config["rpc-command"] = "/usr/local/bin/bitcoin-cli";```